Rigidification of connective comodules: The two-sided cobar resolution

-\begin{defi} Let $\k$ be a finite product of fields.
+If $C$ is cocommutative, as $-\otimes C\colon \chfo\rightarrow \chfo$ preserves equalizers since $C$ is automatically flat in $\chfo$, we get that $M\square_C N$ is a $C$-comodule via the coaction on $N$ (or equivalently on $M$): In fact, it is elementary to check that the cotensor product extends to a symmetric monoidal structure on $\comod_C$ for which $C$ is the monoidal unit. \end{defi}

 There is a model structure on $\chfo$ in which weak equivalences are quasi-isomorphisms, cofibrations are monomorphisms, and fibrations are positive levelwise epimorphisms (\cite{quillen}).
 It is a combinatorial symmetric monoidal model category, see \cite{monmodSS}.
-It is a simplicial model category via the Dold-Kan correspondence.
-Every object is cofibrant and fibrant. \end{defi}

-\begin{defi} A coalgebra $C$ in the symmetric monoidal category $\chfo$ is said to be a \emph{(connective) dg-coalgebra over $\k$}.
-A \emph{right $C$-dg-comodule} or \emph{right dg-comodule over $C$} is a right $C$-comodule in $\chfo$.
-A \emph{quasi-isomorphism of (right) $C$-comodules} is a map of right $C$-comodules such that it induces an isomorphism on the homologies as a chain map. \end{defi}
+Every object is cofibrant and fibrant.
+A \emph{quasi-isomorphism of (right) $C$-comodules} is a $C$-colinear map such that it induces an isomorphism on the homologies as a chain map.

-\begin{prop} Let $C$ be a dg-coalgebra over $\k$.
-The forgetful functor $U:\comod_C(\chfo)\rightarrow \chfo$ creates and preserves colimits, finite limits, monomorphisms and epimorphisms.
-In particular, a short sequence is exact in $\comod_C(\chfo)$ if and only if it is exact in $\chfo$ via $U$. \end{prop}

-\begin{proof} Since $U$ is a left adjoint, it preserves colimits and epimorphisms.
-Since we are working over a finite product of fields, the comonad $-\otimes C:\chfo\rightarrow \chfo$ preserves finite limits and monomorphisms.
-Since $\comod_C(\chfo)$ is the category of coalgebras over that comonad, the result follows. \end{proof}

-\begin{prop} Let $C$ be a dg-coalgebra over $\k$.
-Then the category of right $C$-dg-comodules admits a combinatorial model category left-induced from the forgetful-cofree adjunction:
+\begin{prop} Let $C$ be a coalgebra in $\chfo$.
+Then the category of right comodules admits a combinatorial model structure left-induced from the forgetful-cofree adjunction

 In particular, $U$ preserves and reflects cofibrations and weak equivalences.
-Therefore the weak equivalences are precisely the quasi-isomorphisms of right $C$-comodules, and the cofibrations are precisely the monomorphisms of right $C$-comodules.
-Every object is cofibrant.
-The model structure is combinatorial and simplicial. \end{prop}
+Therefore the weak equivalences in $\comod_C$ are precisely the quasi-isomorphisms of right $C$-comodules, and the cofibrations are precisely the monomorphisms of right $C$-comodules.
+Every object is cofibrant. \end{prop}